counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 **Why are the contracts only compatible with the state channel framework?**

 The core concepts are agnostic to the underlying interface that a state channels application might implement.
-A future version of the `ChallengeRegistry` might support other types of state channel architectures such as [Force Move Games](https://github.com/magmo/force-move-games), for example.
+A future version of the `AppInstanceAdjudicator` might support other types of state channel architectures such as [Force Move Games](https://github.com/magmo/force-move-games), for example.

 **Can an outcome be part of the application state itself?**